denoland/dotland/public/posts/registry2.md

-Since the beginning the goal for deno.land/x has been to give all modules in the Deno ecosystem a reliable, easy to use, and free host.
-With the increased adoption of Deno in the recent month there have been more and more requests to add features like download counts, immutable versions, and a self service module upload.
+The goal of deno.land/x has been to provide a central location for third party Deno modules consistant with how Deno operates.
+We want people to be able to copy and paste source code URLs like https://deno.land/x/oak/mod.ts directly into the browser and be able to view marked up source code and have links to auto-generated documentation.

-We also have some long standing issues like rate limits on the GitHub API that we use, and `https://deno.land/std` being an alias to `https://deno.land/std@master` rather than the latest version.
-These were issues we could not adress without a redesign of deno.land/x.
+Today we are releasing a major rewrite of the deno.land/x service that solves some long standing issues like rate limits on the GitHub API and providing immutable source code downloads (like on crates.io).

-## Issues to solve
+## Goals

-The main issues we wanted to address in this first stage were:

-- making module upload self service
-- making all versions immutable
+- make all source code links immutable
-- removing non versioned imports
-- and removing the GitHub API rate limits on the website
+- remove the GitHub API rate limits on the website
+- remove non versioned imports
+- remove the need to manually update database.json to add modules

-To do this we setteled on a design where all source code is stored our servers, and we retrieve a new version from GitHub whenever it is published.
-We get notified of this by a GitHub Webhook you add to your repository.
+To do this we settled on a design where we provide a webhook, which when integrated into your repository, will save an immutable version of any git tags.

 ## What has changed?

-- Source code is no longer stored on raw.githubusercontent.com but rather on our own servers.
+- Source code is no longer fetched from raw.githubusercontent.com but rather from our S3 bucket, where we can preserve it forever.
-- Publishing modules works through a GitHub Webhook now, rather than by opening a PR on the deno_website2 repository.
+- Publishing modules works through a Webhook now, rather than by opening a PR on the deno_website2 repository.
 - You can not import from arbitrary commits or branches anymore, only tags / releases.
 Example: `https://deno.land/std@master` will not work anymore, only versioned URLs like `https://deno.land/std@0.63.0`.